 This tutorial is made to help young students learn more about these amazing creatures by drawing a cicada as close to real life as possible.
 Making the wings with just some simple membrane lines, and then coloring with the background color will give the look of transparency, something the cicadas are known for.

-- How to Draw a Cicada PDF
+- How to Draw a Cicada (click to download a PDF)

-- Watercolor paper*
+- Drawing paper

 - Add oval body below.

-- Draw front segmented legs.
+- Draw front pair of segmented legs.

-- Add middle and back legs.
+- Add a middle pair of segmented legs.